In 2022, we are operating as a hybrid festival! We look forward to seeing you both online and in person!

-To attend the 2021 festival online please follow these steps:
+To attend the 2022 online festival events please follow these steps:

 Register your details so that you can create your personalised schedule.
 It also signs you up to receive our daily digest email during the festival, as a reminder for what’s on.